 New legislation in Tennessee allows teachers to delay passage of content and pedagogy tests if they possess a bachelor's degree in a core content area.

-Tennessee requires all early childhood education teacher candidates to pass the Praxis Teaching Reading: Elementary Education (5203) test as a condition of initial licensure.
-This test addresses all five instructional components of scientifically based reading instruction: phonemic awareness, phonics, fluency, vocabulary and comprehension.
-In its reading standards pertaining to what early childhood teachers must know, Tennessee also requires teacher preparation programs to address the science of reading.
+Tennessee requires all elementary teacher candidates to pass the Praxis Teaching Reading: Elementary Education (5203) test as a condition of initial licensure.
+The test framework contains the five instructional components of scientifically based reading instruction— phonemic awareness, phonics, fluency, vocabulary, and comprehension.

 The Praxis II Reading test, under the heading "reading comprehension strategies across text types," requires teachers to know "how to select and use a variety of informational, descriptive, and persuasive materials at appropriate reading levels to promote students' comprehension of nonfiction, including content-area texts."
 The reading and language arts subtest of the Elementary Content test includes some of the instructional shifts toward building content knowledge and vocabulary through careful reading of informational and literary texts associated with these standards.
 However, although the framework now addresses complex texts, it does so only in the context of measuring text complexity, and it does not address how to also incorporate increasingly complex texts into instruction.

 Further, in its reading standards for early childhood teachers, Tennessee requires that candidates "teach reading within the context of every subject area in such manner as to build vocabulary, background knowledge and strong comprehension strategies."